 |As Elsa von Frankenstein (1939)|

 Hutchinson passed away in a New York City nursing home 4 June 1998 at the age of 94.
 Her last acting appearance having come in 1974 on an episode of Little House On The Prairie.
+Details of her burial are unknown.

 |As "Grandma Robot" (1962)|